mhogrefe/malachite/docs/index.md

 Malachite is under active development, with many more types and features planned for the future.
 Nonetheless, it is extensively tested and documented, and ready for use today.
-Just be aware that its API is not stable yet, and that it is licensed under LGPL 3.0.
+Just be aware that its API is not stable yet, and that Malachite is licensed under LGPL 3.0.

 Malachite is developed by Mikhail Hogrefe.
 Thanks to b4D8, florian1345, konstin, Rowan Hart, YunWon Jeong, Park Joon-Kyu, Antonio Mamić, OliverNChalk, and shekohex for additional contributions.